-If you’re one of the Filipino jobseekers who snagged a job interview, your family and friends may bombard you with many interview tips that may confuse you.
+If you’re one of the Filipino jobseekers who snagged a job interview may you be a fresh graduate or working part-time while studying, your family and friends may bombard you with many interview tips that may confuse you.
 But let’s dive into the mix.
 Don’t worry; instead of adding more, FilWeb Asia is here to remind you to proceed with caution in following these job interview tips.

 Jobs in the Philippines: Job Interview Tips Millennials Edition